cais-psu/CAIS_Lab_Web/research/index.md

 {%- assign seen_titles = "" -%}
 {%- assign bar = "|" -%}

-{%- comment -%}
-Helpers:
-- title_key: case-insensitive + light punctuation normalization
-- category:
-    Journal: is_journal && not is_conf && not is_book && not is_arxiv
-    Conf:    is_conf && not is_book && not is_arxiv
-    Other:   everything else
-{%- endcomment -%}

 ### Journal Articles
 {%- for c in sorted -%}
   {%- assign title = c.title | default: c.id | strip -%}